AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

    You are redirected to the Adobe Workfront Sign in page.

 5. Sign in using your Adobe Workfront email address, and then select **Allow access** to let the Oauth2 application access your respective Adobe Workfront account.

-   You are automatically redirected to the Workfront Configuration page.
+   You are automatically redirected to the Workfront configuration page on Experience Manager Guides.

 5. In the custom form dropdown list, select the Adobe Workfront custom form that you created for Experience Manager Guides.
 6. Select **Close and Save**, and then **Apply** to save the changes.